 Off Road Racing | Off Road Racing Rules (pdf)

-Off Road Racing involves a 16-foot long course with blocks of wood placed at different intervals.
+Off Road Racing involves a 16-foot long course with barriers placed at different intervals.
 The object of this event is to overcome the barriers, stay on track, and finish with the best time.
 This year’s barriers are different from previous years.

 Sumo | Sumo Rules (pdf)